llvm/circt/docs/RationaleFIRRTL.md

 reserved word.
 This wire has preferential use of the name in the output in case of a conflict, after ports and instances.

-Named wires and nodes in firrtl shall appear as a wire in the output verilog.
+Named wires and nodes in FIRRTL shall appear as a wire in the output verilog.
 There is no requirement that data-flow through a wire be maintained, only that the data-flow into a wire be maintained.
 This allows bypassing and forwarding around wires who exist solely because of their name.
 An implementation may